 Understanding the Dangers of Sleep Apnea when Left Untreated in Highland, MI

 Have you noticed that, although you do not wake up in the middle of the night, you are not feeling rested when you wake up in the morning?
 This could be due to a condition called sleep apnea.
 This condition is caused when there is an obstruction in your airway that prevents you from breathing properly (or at all) as you sleep.
-Dr. Jill Seguin and her team at Milford Dental Care in Highland, MI provide treatment for this condition to patients looking for a better night’s rest.
+The team at Milford Dental and Associates in Highland, MI provides treatment for this condition to patients looking for a better night’s rest.

 Many individuals who suffer from sleep apnea are not even aware they have it.
 Maybe a significant other has mentioned loud snoring or the fact that you have moments where they no longer hear you breathing as you sleep.
 If so, then you are exhibiting symptoms of sleep apnea.
 It may not wake you up, but it has been shown that those who suffer from sleep apnea are not getting a night of good, deep sleep.
 There are several effects sleep apnea can have on your health when left untreated.
 Let us take a look at a few.